jamilazd/Quiz/README.md

 # Quiz

 A multiple choice quiz on the topic of food trivia.
-This multiple choice quiz task will be extended upon in a React Quiz project.
+This multiple choice quiz task will be extended upon in a React Quiz project. (e.g. score calculation)